MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/tutorial-1-develop-the-echo-adapter.md

 -   Synchronous inbound, that is, the consuming client listens for data or events from the target system via the adapter.
 To support synchronous inbound, implement the <xref:Microsoft.ServiceModel.Channels.Common.IInboundHandler> interface.

- For more information about the message exchange patterns, see [Using Messaging Components](Using%20Messaging%20Components.md).
+ For more information about the message exchange patterns, see [Architecture overview](architecture-overview-of-the-wcf-lob-adapter-sdk.md).

 > [!NOTE]
 >  The [!INCLUDE[afdevwizardnameshort](../../includes/afdevwizardnameshort-md.md)] shows the message exchange pattern as data flow in the UI.